Tubing formula keeps lashes defined all day without smudging—works best when lids are oil-free for longer, cleaner wear.

 - Smooth, separated extension effect

-- Not ideal if you want very plush volume
+- Not the best fit if you want plush, high-volume lashes

 L’Oréal Paris Double Extend Beauty Tubes Mascara